 Targeted Regional Initiatives for Suicide Prevention

-The Targeted Regional Initiatives for Suicide Prevention program funds regional initiatives for suicide prevention in every Primary Health Network (PHN).
-This funding has provided PHNs with resources to address gaps in their local suicide prevention systems.
+Funding for this initiative has now ceased.
+The Targeted Regional Initiatives for Suicide Prevention program funded regional initiatives for suicide prevention in every Primary Health Network (PHN).
+This funding provided PHNs with resources to address gaps in their local suicide prevention systems.

 About the initiative